Wildlife and Bushfires

 - Pellets containing grain and chaff, hay, or bread can promote the development of diseases including lumpy jaw in macropods.

 - Hay contains seeds of weeds and introduced plant species.

 - Some fruit and vegetables can cause bloat, as a wild animal’s digestive system is not designed for non-native food.

-- Do not feed on the sides of roads as this is a safety hazard and may lead to increased roadkill.
+- Do not feed close to roads as this is not only a safety hazard but will likely lead to increased roadkill.